 Commodity Charge

-In addition to the Reservation Fee, Buyer shall pay a Commodity Charge per Dth of Gas received by Buyer from Seller at the Point(s) of Sale during each Month throughout the Term of Contract The Commodity Charge shall be determined as set forth in 5.1.2 below:
+In addition to the Reservation Fee, if any, Buyer shall pay a Commodity Charge per Dth of Gas received by Buyer from Seller at the Point(s) of Sale during each Month of the Transaction Term.

-5.1.1 Commodity Charge Index.
-The Commodity Charge Index shall be equal to the Index Price per MMBtu that appears under the column “Bidweek-Avg.” for deliveries to “Chicago Citygate” under the heading “Spot Gas Prices” and the subheading “Midwest” in Natural Gas Intelligence’s “NGI’s Bidweek Survey” that is published during each Month of delivery.
-It is the intention of the Parties that the Commodity Charge Index represents the fair market value of monthly spot Gas supplies sold in the vicinity of the Point(s) of Sale.

-5.1.2 Commodity Charge.
-The Commodity Charge for Gas sold and purchased each Month shall equal the Commodity Charge Index for such Month.
+The Commodity Charge will be set forth in the Transaction Confirmation and will be either: (1) an index-based price equal to the sum of the Commodity Charge Index for the applicable Month of delivery and the Commodity Charge Index Adjustment; (2) a Locked Price or (3) a price resulting from an Alternate Commodity Charge Pricing Mechanism.

 Alternate Commodity Charge Index

-Non-Representative Commodity Charge Index.
+Non-Representative Commodity Charge Index

 a.
-If in good faith either Party determines that the Commodity Charge Index is no longer representative of the fair market value of monthly spot Gas supplies sold in the vicinity of the Point(s) of Sale, such Party may request a redetermination of the Commodity Charge Index by giving the other Party not less than thirty (30) days' written notice prior to the effective date of such redetermination.
+If in good faith either Party determines that the Commodity Charge Index applicable to a Transaction is no longer representative of the fair market value of Spot Gas supplies sold at the pricing point of the Commodity Charge Index, such Party may request a redetermination of the Commodity Charge Index by giving the other Party not less than thirty (30) days' written notice prior to the effective date of such redetermination.

 b.
-If such notice is given, the Parties will negotiate in good faith (i) to agree upon a mutually satisfactory redetermined Commodity Charge Index that is published, or (ii) to develop an appropriate Commodity Charge, which may be an index, that equals the fair market value of monthly spot Gas supplies sold in the vicinity of the Point(s) of Sale.
+If such notice is given, the Parties will negotiate in good faith (i) to agree upon a mutually satisfactory redetermined Commodity Charge Index that is published, or (ii) to develop an appropriate Commodity Charge, which may be an index, that equals the sum of the fair market value of Spot Gas supplies at the pricing point of the Commodity Charge Index plus the Commodity Charge Index Adjustment.
 The effective date of any such redetermination shall be the first Day of the next Month following thirty (30) days after the Party's original written notification of redetermination.

 Cessation of Publication Of Commodity Charge Index

-In the event the Commodity Charge Index is no longer published, the Parties will negotiate in good faith (i) to agree upon a mutually satisfactory replacement Commodity Charge Index that is published or (ii) to develop an appropriate Commodity Charge, that equals the fair market value of monthly spot Gas supplies sold in the vicinity of the Point(s) of Sale.
+In the event the Commodity Charge Index applicable to a Transaction is no longer published, the Parties will negotiate in good faith (i) to agree upon a mutually satisfactory replacement Commodity Charge Index that is published or (ii) to develop an appropriate Commodity Charge, that equals the sum of the fair market value of Spot Gas supplies at the pricing point of the original Commodity Charge Index plus the Commodity Charge Index Adjustment.
 The effective date of such replacement Commodity Charge Index or redetermined Commodity Charge shall be the first Day of the Month for which the original Commodity Charge Index was no longer published.